erinpentecost/ErnOneStick/README.md

 In *freelook mode*, your stick pitches and yaws the camera, but you can't move.
 When you release the Lock Button, you'll go back to *travel mode*.
 You'll need to enter this mode to aim up or down when swimming or levitating.

 In *target selection mode*, push your stick up or down to cycle through actor targets.
 Push your stick left or right to cycle through all other targets.
 Tap the Lock Button to lock-on to your selected target and enter *lock-on mode*.
+Alternatively, use the `Activate` button to use the thing or talk to the person you are looking at.
+After using `Activate`, you be placed back into *travel mode*.

 In *lock-on mode*, your camera will remain pinned on your target.
 Your stick moves back and forward and strafes.
 Tap the Lock Button to go back to *travel mode*.